 Based on this extended sample, the analysis replicates in columns 1 to 10 of Table 7 the main econometric specifications of Tables 1, 2, and 5.
-The positive effect of population diversity on economic specialization remains statistically and economically significant.
-Furthermore, the point estimates are remarkably stable across specifications, supporting the view that the effect of predicted population diversity is not biased by omitted factors.
-Moreover, the size of the estimated effect of population
+The strong positive association between intra-ethnic diversity and economic specialization remains statistically and economically significant.
+Furthermore, the point estimates are remarkably stable across specifications, supporting the view that the potential effect of predicted intra-ethnic diversity is not biased by omitted factors (i.e., selection on unobservables).
+Moreover, the size of the estimated effect coefficient on intra-ethnic diversity in this expanded sample lies between the OLS and IV estimates of the reduced sample (see Tables 2 and 5).